 Christians believe in one God in three persons; Father, Son, and Holy Spirit.
-Having watched a few debates between Christians and Muslims about the Trinity, I’m aware that it’s a concept that can at times be confusing.
+This is a concept that can lead to confusion.
 For instance, while Jesus walked the earth He prayed to God the Father.
 But if Jesus is fully God (as in the Chalcedonian Creed), is there a sense in which He was praying to Himself?
 Also, did Jesus maintain attributes we normally associate with God (such as omnipotence and omniscience) during His earthly life?

 As well as attempting to define the role of Jesus within the Trinity, the ecumenical councils in Christian history have also tried to define the Holy Spirit.
 In this article I would like to look at Scripture and make a few points and raise a few questions about what the Holy Spirit is and how it operates.